-- You can open the file 4.5_thermometer.ino under the path of euler-kit/arduino/4.5_thermometer. - Or copy this code into Arduino IDE.
+- You can open the file 4.5_thermometer.ino under the path of euler-kit/arduino/4.5_thermometer. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.

 Don't forget to select the Raspberry Pi Pico board and the correct port before clicking the Upload button.